 Dancing or drumming along with a new song every day is a wonderful way to develop critical listening skills with respect to groove.
 It’s also a lot of fun.

 The final large moving part in a song is the lyric.
-When we are listening critically to learn the language of songwriting, lyrics can be a rich and demanding element.
+When we are critical listening to learn the language of songwriting, lyrics can be a rich and demanding element.
 Depending on the style of music you are listening to, lyric content may play a significant or somewhat minimal role.

 Listen to the first verse again of your song.
 What role does the lyric play?